4Justicee/4Justicee/README.md

 ## About Me

 Hello!
-I'm Caden, a passionate Full Stack Developer and AI Engineer.
-Over the past few years, I have been channeling my skills into the fascinating world of game development, blending AI technology with engaging gameplay mechanics to create unique gaming experiences.
-Here, you'll find projects that showcase my skills in everything from backend APIs to front-end interfaces and AI integrations in games.
+I am a Grey Hat who follows my own moral compass, sometimes engaging in actions for the greater good, and other times stepping into less ethically clear territories.
+Also I'm a devoted and enthusiastic Full Stack Developer and AI Engineer.
+In recent years, I've directed my expertise towards the exciting realm of game development, merging AI technology with captivating gameplay mechanics to forge distinctive gaming experiences.
+In this space, you'll discover projects that highlight my proficiency across various domains, from backend APIs to front-end interfaces and AI implementations in games.

 ## Projects Overview